Types of Companies in Qatar

 The partnerships in Qatar

 Investors in Qatar who share the same business goals with another investor, either Qatari national or foreign entrepreneur, can open a partnership.
 The general partnership is formed by two or more members and is assigned a special name under which it will carry out the company activities.
 Both partners are jointly liable for the debts and obligations of this partnership.
+Our lawyers in Qatar can give you details about the level of liability.

 The limited share partnership is incorporated by two types of partners: the active ones and the non-active ones.
 A minimum number of inactive partners are required to set-up this business form.
 The difference lies in the degree of liability: the active partners are jointly liable.
 These business forms are co-owned with a Qatari national.